takagi/pic/README.markdown

 ## Usage

 Following is an example of LED blinking with PIC12F683 micro controller. `init` function is one of the compiler's special functions, where the micro controller's SFR(Special Function Registers) are initialized.
-Following `main` function is also the compiler's special function and program's main routine is executed here. `mdelay1` function and `mdelay` macro are for delaying.
-Note that since 8-bit PIC handles only 8-bit integers, nested loops are needed for delaying more than 255 msec (950 msec here). `progn` and `loop` are predefined macros for the compiler.
+Following `main` function is also the compiler's special function and program's main routine is executed here.

+`mdelay1` function and `mdelay` macro are for delaying.
+Note that since 8-bit PIC handles only 8-bit unsigned integers, nested loops are needed for delaying more than 255 msec (950 msec here). `progn` and `loop` are predefined macros for the compiler.

     (defpic init ()
       (progn